w3c/wot-thing-description/planning/work-items/analysis/analysis-mytopic.template.md

 ## User Stories

-You can leave it as TBD or already fill it.
+You can leave it as TBD or provide the details.
 It should contain a copy of the user stories or links to them

 ## Existing Solutions

-You can leave it as TBD or already fill it.
+You can leave it as TBD or provide the details.

 ## Summarized Problem